linhd-postdata/fandom-lyrics/README.md

 	A list of the similarity scores (from 0 to 1) fro eacxh similar song.
 The order of the scores is the same as the order of the similar_songs_ids.

+# Fandom lyrics Corpus (Spanish) + Rantanplan scansion

+It contains 103585 songs with scansion obtained from [Rantanplan](https://github.com/linhd-postdata/rantanplan).

+The features included are:

+- **author**
+- **title**
+- **text**
+- **scansion**

+  First, Rantanplan will show a list of lines.
+Each line is then shown as two separate lists.
+  A list of tokens, and a list of "phonological groups" i.e., the phonological units that form a verse after synalephas and sinaereris are taken into account.

+  At the verse level we find information about the verse itself, e.g.:

+  + rhythm: Pattern of the unstressed (-) and stressed (+) syllable.
+  + length: Proposed length for the verse.
+  + rhyme: A letter code to match rhyming verses.

+  The complete list of features can be found at [rantanplan docs](https://github.com/linhd-postdata/rantanplan#output-example)